Commercial Surveyor Services

 Aluminum Composite cladding Contact our expert team banner

 Aluminium composite panels (ACM) are lightweight cladding panels that are meant to be ideal for external building facades and fascia to improve the aesthetic appeal and durability of buildings.
 The flat panels consist of two thin aluminium sheets bonded to a non-aluminium core.
-When correctly specified, installed, and officially certified according to regulations, this building material has several advantages.
+When correctly specified, installed and officially certified according to building regulations, this material offers several advantages.

 These include: